 With the proper implementation of the Agile sales methodology, businesses can start to use data to better gauge the progress of their team.

 Our Take on Agile Sales

 Here at SOCO Sales Training we find the Agile Methodology to be an important part of today’s Sales Force Management.
-Much of the methodology aligns with our own Management Mastery system which includes the importance to track output as much as outcome and it incorporates very well with Consultative Selling.
+Much of the methodology aligns with our own Management Mastery system which includes the importance to track output as much as the outcome and it incorporates very well with Consultative Selling.
 You can learn more on our e-learning platform SOCO Academy.

 Whether you incorporate Agile sales fully or not, make sure to start tracking small metrics to determine the efforts of your team, hold regular sales meetings to create a ‘team dynamic’ and of course, use a CRM!